elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

         fc1        B         20:00:00:25:B5:0B:00:46

 That looks good.
-Now let&#8217;s connect to the interconnects and check whether our WWNs show up there.
-First let&#8217;s check what interconnects we have:
+Now let's connect to the interconnects and check whether our WWNs show up there.
+First let's check what interconnects we have:

     p1-ucsm-A /org/service-profile # show fabric-interconnect